Mon – Fri: 9:00am – 7:00pm, Sat – Sun: 8:30am – 5:00pm

 What Does a Sports Physical at CityHealth Include?

-Our sports physicals follow the standard PPE guidelines and typically include:
+Our sports physicals follow the standard PPE guidelines.
+Specifically, the exam includes:

-• Medical history review — past injuries, surgeries, heart conditions, family history of heart disease
+• Medical history review — past injuries, surgeries, heart conditions, and family history

 • Blood pressure and heart rate